el-tocino/diytapper/README.md

 # diytapper

-whack a mole but with buttons.
+whack-a-mole but with LED buttons.

+WIP